The capitals and the finish in flip-flops - Bandera County Courier

 [In unseren Leute-Newslettern berichten wir wöchentlich aus den zwölf Berliner Bezirken.
 Die Newsletter können Sie hier kostenlos bestellen:leute.tagesspiegel.de]

-It stood before the season 2001 / 2002 after the decision to demolish the hall on Jafféstraße, which had to make way for the exhibition center, the move to the Deutschlandhalle, which the club had longed for.
+It stood before the season 2001 / 2002 after the decision to demolish the hall on Jafféstraße, which had to make way for the exhibition center, the long-awaited move to the Deutschlandhalle by the club.
 But the joy was rather subdued, shortly before the start of the season in the DEL the highly indebted capital stood there without a license.

 Main partner Egon Banghard was able to turn the lever at the last second, the entrepreneur from the real estate scene succeeded with the help of an old friend from the south, Dietmar Hopp.
 At Hopp, Banghard had appeared in despair.
 Hopp, partner at league competitor Adler Mannheim and patron of the still underclass football club TSG Hoffenheim, was said to help out.